 - Exceptions for Discovering New Damages.
 It can be complex to prove, but the statute of limitations can be suspended in cases where new damages arise more than 2 years after the incident.
 For example, if a doctor identifies long-term brain damage arising from your accident well after the fact, you may be eligible to file a claim for financial compensation.

 Navigating the statutes of limitations can be complex – don’t let it hinder your pursuit of the financial compensation you deserve.
-Our Los Angeles personal injury lawyers have recovered well over a billion dollars in cases like yours.
+Our Los Angeles personal injury lawyers have recovered well over 1.5 billion dollars in cases like yours.
 Contact us today to set up a free consultation.

 Who can I sue for personal injury claims?